Graphic Novel Guide

-Your stories will be told primarily through the mouths of humans rendered in a semi-realistic painted style.
-We won't be able to do your story graphical justice if it involves demons, werewolves, or corgis with lasers attached to their heads.
-For that, we highly recommend the Prose Format.
+Your stories will be told primarily through the mouths of stylized humans.
+We won't be able to do your story graphical justice if the primary cast involves demons, werewolves, or corgis with lasers attached to their heads although it’s perfectly fine to have a few characters that break that mold.
+If you prefer to not be held back with limitations, we highly recommend the Prose Format.

 We find the stories that do best on our platform would be best classified as: Thrillers, Mystery, Crime, Horror, Romance; stories that can pull you in immediately.
 While we think it's great to mix in comedy, we haven't seen a breakout hit from stories that focused solely on Comedy, Children, Light-hearted, Dramedy.
 This will hopefully change over time as we're able to give you more data.

 Your story should be written for an adult audience who isn't afraid of complexity, mature issues, and genuine portrayals of things like humor, romance, violence, and sorrow when applicable.